suborbital/docs/website/docs/how-to/customize-extensions/custom-extension-templates.md

 ### AssemblyScript

-Edit `templates/assemblyscript/src/lib.ts` to change what your users will see when they create a new AssemblyScript function.
-If you'd like to transform the data that the user's `run` function will receive before it is called, edit both `templates/assemblyscript/src/custom.ts` and `templates/assemblyscript/src/lib.ts` and ensure that the type signatures match.
+Edit `templates/assemblyscript/src/lib.ts` to change what your users will see when they create a new AssemblyScript extension.
+If you'd like to transform the data that the user's `run` extension will receive before it is called, edit both `templates/assemblyscript/src/custom.ts` and `templates/assemblyscript/src/lib.ts` and ensure that the type signatures match.

 ### Rust

-Edit `templates/rust/src/lib.rs.tmpl` to change what your users will see when they create a new Rust function.
-In the future, you'll be able to transform the data passed to the user's `run` function.
+Edit `templates/rust/src/lib.rs.tmpl` to change what your users will see when they create a new Rust extension.
+In the future, you'll be able to transform the data passed to the user's `run` extension.

 ## Configuring SE2